2020-21 School Report Card

 |Next Steps:||Distribute School Report Cards to campuses and parents/guardians|

-- School Report Card—The purpose of the SRC is to inform parents and guardians about a campus’ individual characteristics and its academic performance.
-Due to COVID-19, all campuses and districts received a label of Not Rated: Declared State of Disaster for the 2019–20 school year.
-Therefore, several data points have not been updated, including STAAR® and academic growth data.
+The purpose of the SRC is to inform parents and guardians about a campus’s individual characteristics and its academic performance.
+Due to COVID-19, campuses and districts received a label of Not Rated: Declared State of Disaster for the 2020–21 school year.
+Also, the commissioner of education waived Student Success Initiative requirements under Texas Education Code, Section 28.0211, and as such, this section was removed from the SRC.

 Distribution to Campuses.
 The Texas Education Agency (TEA) will notify each principal that the SRC for his or her campus is available.
 It is, however, the district’s responsibility to provide the SRC to each campus for distribution to parents and guardians.